MoniMurray/higher_lower/README.md

 Testing during the game showed a bug where the user clicking on any of the button icons displayed the same positive or negative alert messages that would be expected only when selecting the 'Higher' or 'Lower' buttons.
 Adding the HTML [disabled](https://validator.w3.org/nu/?showsource=yes&showoutline=yes&showimagereport=yes&doc=https%3A%2F%2Fmonimurray.github.io%2Fhigher_lower%2F) attribute resolved this bug.

+In-programming testing showed that the question counter caused the game to stop at 3 1/2 iterations instead of running to the full 4.

+**WHY GOD, WHY??????**

 ## Validator Testing

 ### Lighthouse